EuCaue/Simp1e-Custom/README.md

 # Simp1e Cursors

-<big>this is a custom version of the original Simp1e cursor theme</big>
+<h1>this is a custom version of the original Simp1e cursor theme</h1>

 An aesthetic cursor theme for Linux desktops.